JuliaArbTypes/ArbFloats.jl/README.md

 ####Conceptual Background

-`Transparency`: a desireable quality that may obtain in the presentation of numerical quantity.
+`Transparency`: a desirable quality that may obtain in the presentation of numerical quantity.
 Where `transparency` exists, it may well not persist.
 A diminution of `transparency` increases `opacity`, and vice versa.
 Presentation of a floating point value either evinces `transparency` or furthers `opacity`.
 With `transparent` values, 'looking at a value' is 'looking through to see the knowable value'.
 With `opaque` values, 'looking at a value' is 'looking away from' that.
 And it is that nonresponsive, nonparticipative engagement of cognitive attention that is the `opaqueness` underlying `opacity`.

 Presented with a `transparent` floating point value, the perceiver is become best informed.
 There is no other rendition of that floating point realization which is intrinsically more informing and none which relays the value of that floating point realization more accurately -- none with fewer digits, none with more digits, none of greater magnitude, none of lesser magnitude.